mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### Talk it out

 Meet in person or over video chat.
-Text communication has a way of causing you to forget there's a real human at the other end of the converation.
+Text communication has a way of causing you to forget there's a real human at the other end of the conversation.
 It becomes too easy to imagine your teammate is coming from a place of stubbornness or incompetence.
 An in-person conversation will break that spell for both you and the author.

 ### Consider a design review